rahulkj/rahulkj.github.io/_posts/2023-10-20-install-k8s-rpi4.md

 * Repeat this on all the nodes

-## Setting up the control-plane node
+## 🎛️ Setting Up the Control-Plane Node

 Let us begin with bootstrapping the control-plane (master) node.